-Pursuant to the terms of the amended and restated employment agreements, Mr. Forrester and Mr. Paterson will receive base salaries of \$370,000 and \$300,000, respectively, and will be eligible for bonuses of 40% and 35%, respectively.
-Upon execution and effectiveness of a release of claims, Mr. Forrester and Mr. Paterson will be entitled to severance payments if we terminate his employment without cause, as defined in the employment agreement, or Mr. Forrester or Mr. Paterson terminates employment with us for good reason, as defined in the employment agreement.
+Pursuant to the terms of his amended and restated employment agreement, as of July 1, 2013, Mr. Forrester receives a base salary of \$490,000, which is subject to increase from time to time by the Board of Directors.
+Mr. Forrester's current annual base salary is \$505,000.
+Mr. Forrester is eligible to receive a bonus of 60% of his current annual base salary.
+Upon execution and effectiveness of a release of claims, Mr. Forrester will be entitled to severance payments if we terminate his employment without cause, as defined in the employment agreement, or Mr. Forrester terminates employment with us for good reason, as defined in the employment agreement.

-If Mr. Forrester's or Mr. Paterson's employment terminates under these circumstances, absent a change in control, as defined in the employment agreement, we will be obligated for a period of 12 months, in the case of Mr. Forrester and 9 months, in the case of Mr. Paterson, (1) to pay such employee his base salary, (2) to provide that any equity awards granted prior to or in connection with the closing of this offering will continue vesting and (3) to the extent allowed by applicable law and the applicable plan documents, continue to provide to such employee all company employee benefit plans and arrangements that he was receiving at the time of termination.
+If Mr. Forrester's employment terminates under these circumstances, absent a change in control, as defined in the employment agreement, we will be obligated for a period of 12 months following termination, (1) to pay Mr. Forrester his base salary, (2) to provide that any equity awards granted prior to the date of Mr. Forrester's amended and restated employment agreement, with respect to such portion of each award that would have vested during such 12 month period, will become fully vested and (3) to the extent allowed by applicable law and the applicable plan documents, continue to provide to Mr. Forrester all health and dental benefits that he was receiving at the time of termination (provided that such benefits shall end when Mr. Forrester becomes eligible to enroll in the health or dental plan of a new employer).

-If Mr. Forrester's or Mr. Paterson's employment terminates under these circumstances, in each case within 90 days prior to, or 18 months following, a change in control, we will be obligated (1) to pay such employee a lump sum amount equal to 12 months of his base salary, (2) accelerate in full the vesting of all outstanding equity awards and (3) to the extent allowed by applicable law and the applicable plan documents, continue to provide to such employee, for a period of 12 months, all company employee benefit plans and arrangements that he was receiving at the time of termination.
+If Mr. Forrester's employment terminates under these circumstances, in each case within 90 days prior to, or within one year following, a change in control, we will be obligated (1) to pay Mr. Forrester a lump sum amount equal to two times his current annual base salary plus Mr. Forrester's target bonus, (2) accelerate in full the vesting of all outstanding equity awards and (3) to the extent allowed by applicable law and the applicable plan documents, continue to provide to Mr. Forrester, for a period of 24 months, all health and dental benefits that he was receiving at the time of termination (provided that such benefits shall end when Mr. Forrester becomes eligible to enroll in the health or dental plan of a new employer).

-To the extent that any severance or compensation payment to Mr. Forrester pursuant to his employment agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code, then Mr. Forrester will be entitled to an additional gross-up payment equal to the sum of the amount of tax owed by him in connection with such "excess parachute payment" and any interest or penalties thereon.
+To the extent that any severance or compensation payment to Mr. Forrester pursuant to his employment agreement would be subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, Mr. Forrester will be entitled to an additional cash payment equal to a portion of the amount of such tax owed by him and any interest or penalties thereon.
+In addition, Mr. Forrester's employment agreement includes a cutback provision that provides Mr. Forrester with the full amount of the total payments payable in connection with a change in control or a reduced amount of the total payments payable in connection with a change in control, whichever results in the greater economic benefit for Mr. Forrester.